cert-manager/google-cas-issuer/README.md

 kubectl apply -k config/crd
 ```

 Examine the ClusterRole and ClusterRolebinding in `config/rbac/role.yaml` and `config/rbac/role_binding.yaml`.
-By default, these give the default Kubernetes service account in the cert-manager namespace all the necessary permissions.
+By default, these give the `ksa-google-cas-issuer` Kubernetes service account in the cert-manager namespace all the necessary permissions.
 Customise these to your needs.

 ```shell
 kubectl apply -f config/rbac/role.yaml